 Jordan’s practice primarily focuses on creditor and bankruptcy litigation, as well as business litigation.
 He represents banks, cooperative associations, businesses, governmental entities, and other secured and unsecured creditors in lending and payment disputes, foreclosure actions, bankruptcies, and other insolvency proceedings.
 Jordan also represents contractors, subcontractors, and suppliers in payment disputes, including mechanic’s lien and public improvement lien proceedings, as well as bond claim matters.

 Jordan has experience representing secured and unsecured creditors in Chapter 7, Chapter 11, Chapter 12, and Chapter 13 bankruptcy cases.
-He also has experience representing businesses and individuals in adversary proceedings, including fraudulent transfer and preference cases.
+He also has experience representing businesses and individuals in claims litigation, cash collateral disputes, contested plan confirmation proceedings, and adversary proceedings, including fraudulent transfer and preference cases.

 Prior to law school, he earned his bachelor’s degree, magna cum laude, from the University of South Dakota.
 Jordan earned his law degree, summa cum laude, from the Pennsylvania State University, Dickinson School of Law, where he served as an Articles Editor for the Penn State Law Review.
 His student comment was published in Volume 118 of the Penn State Law Review.
 While at Penn State Law, Jordan was selected for membership in the Woolsack Honor Society and awarded the Miller Public Interest Advocate Award.

 Prior to joining Woods Fuller, Jordan clerked for the Honorable Shon Hastings of the U.S. Bankruptcy Court for the District of North Dakota.
-He was named a Rising Star in both the 2018 and 2019 Great Plains Super Lawyers list, a recognition awarded to no more than 2.5 percent of attorneys in each state.
+He has been recognized as a Rising Star in the Great Plains Super Lawyers list from 2018-2020, and as One to Watch in the Best Lawyers list for 2020.

 Professional & Community